shopware/docs/guides/installation/dockware.md

 Dockware is basically a managed Docker setup for Shopware 6.
 It makes it possible to start Shopware 6 very quickly using dockware.io.
 It comes with everything you need for a smooth development workflow.
 This includes all available Shopware 6 versions, MySQL, Adminer, Mailcatcher, easy PHP switching, XDebug, useful make commands, and more.

 Dockware is maintained by *dasistweb GmbH*.
 They provide detailed [documentation](https://dockware.io/docs) as well.
 This way, we will cover just the basics here.
-For more details, refer to the original Dockware docs at any time.

 ## Dockware versions